kokkos/kokkos-core-wiki/StdMinMaxElement.md

 ### Return

 A Kokkos pair of iterators to the smallest element and largest elements in tha order.
-The following corner cases apply:
+The following special cases apply:

 - if the range `[first, last)` is empty it returns `Kokkos::pair(first, first)`.

-- if `view` is empty, it returns `Kokkos::pair(Kokkos::experimental::begin(view), Kokkos::experimental::begin(view))`.
+- if `view` is empty, it returns `Kokkos::pair(Kokkos::Experimental::begin(view), Kokkos::Experimental::begin(view))`.

 - if several elements are equivalent to the smallest element, the iterator to the *first* such element is returned.

-- if several elements are equivalent to the largest element, the iterator to the `last` such element is returned.
+- if several elements are equivalent to the largest element, the iterator to the *last* such element is returned.